noraworld/fan-pippi/README.md

 pip install -r requirements.txt
 ```

-A reboot is required after the installation to perform `vcgencmd` without a root privilege.
+A reboot is required after the installation so that `vcgencmd` can be performed without a root privilege.